TheSillyBoi/wretch/README.md

 - We wanted to learn Rust cause it cool and speedy vroom

 ### Why is the code so bad and horrible
-- We are starting out at this, feel free to contribute(if you're looking for something to contribute, check TODO.md)
+- We are starting out at this, feel free to contribute(if you're looking for something to contribute, check TODO.md, or if you think something's a good idea, put in in TODO.md through a pull request)
 ## Installation
 Right now you can get the [latest release](https://github.com/thesillyboi/wretch/releases/latest)<br />
 > [!IMPORTANT]